ismms-himc/cytutils/README.md

 doublets, and debris.
 A sample background report is then generated and includes total event, total cell, and median channel values.

 Median values for all channels present in the FCS file will be reported.
-This app works with the assumption of the following:
-- marker-containing channel names include `Di`
-- DNA-containing channel names include `191Di`
-- bead-contaning channel names include the following: `140Di`, `175Di`

 Please reference the `sample_background_report.csv` file found under `cytof_qc_app/docs/sample_background_report.csv` for an example report.